 Last year as I was perusing the blogosphere looking at gardens, I repeatedly read of gardeners complaining about the lack of bees in their garden.
 Their plants were healthy and flowering, but they were not producing fruit.
-I thought I would share a few things I do to attract bees to may garden.
+I thought I would share some of the ways I attract bees to my garden.

 Tips for Attracting Bees to Your Garden

 A large grouping of flowering plants will encourage bees more than individual bushes will.
-I planted a walls of flowers around my raised garden beds and throughout the backyard to attract bees to the area.
-I planted my raspberries, black berries, and gooseberries in front of a wall of honey suckle and my strawberries are planted under a flowering tree.
+I planted “walls” of flowers around my raised garden beds and throughout the backyard to attract bees to the area.
+I planted my raspberries, blackberries, and gooseberries in front of a wall of honeysuckle and my strawberries are planted under a flowering tree.

 I encourage mason bees to come live on our property because they are less aggressive than honey bees.
 If you are interested in attracting mason bees, you can build a Mason Bee House.
 If you don’t feel like building one, you can buy a Mason Bee House for less than $20.00.

 Here are some of my favorite bee-friendly plants, but you should check your local agriculture department to find out what plants your native bees prefer.
 You want a variety of plants that flower throughout the year to provide the bees with a diversity of nectar from spring to fall.

 - Butterfly Bush